dariusmehri/Demographic-Analysis-of-311-Building-Related-Complaints-using-Factor-Analysis/README.md

 decided it would be useful to explore this unrouted data to determine what it could tell us about building safety.

 #Data
+The data consisted of 311 calls between January and June 2015.
+Variables related to DOB incidents but are not routed to the agency included:

+●	Noise Related to Construction
+●	Leaks
+●	Sewer backup
+●	Water main break
+●	No access to building
+●	obstruction of sidewalk,
+●	air and ventilation issues,
+●	dirty water,
+●	No water and water drainage (catch basin).
+Other variable include:
+●	Dept of Building construction permits